Experienced Portland Motorcycle Accident Lawyers Ready To Serve You

 The injuries typically associated with automobile accidents can be devastating and have life-changing consequences.
 These include: TBIs (Traumatic Brain Injury), multiple bone fractures, spinal cord damage leading to permanent paralysis, lasting facial disfiguration, and more.
 In some instances, a motorcycle accident may lead to a wrongful death claim when the rider’s injuries are fatal.

 It is not surprising that motorcyclists experience higher accident, fatality, and injury rates than automobile passengers who are protected by the car’s metal frame, seat belts, and air bags.
 If you or a loved one sustained serious injuries or were killed while operating a motorcycle due to the negligence of a motor vehicle driver, you deserve competent legal counsel who can assist you in obtaining the damages you are owed so you can focus on your recovery.
-Contact our highly skilled Portland motorcycle accident attorneys to discuss your case.
+Contact our highly skilled Portland motorcycle accident lawyers to discuss your case.

 Common Causes of Motorcycle Accidents

 No two motorcycle accidents are alike.
 At D’Amore Law Group, we will conduct a full investigation of your case to develop a customized litigation strategy.
 These are just a few of the potentially hazardous road conditions and negligent driving practices that can put motorcyclists in peril:

 - Sudden lane changes that impede the path of the motorcycle rider